OWASP/www-project-samm/index.md

 **SAMM V2 IS HERE!**

-This release is a big one for the project team.
+This release is a big one for the project team.<br>
-We're proud to finally share it and extremely grateful to the SAMM community.
+We're proud to finally share it and extremely grateful to the SAMM community.<br>
 Check it out on our [SAMM website](https://owaspsamm.org/blog/2020/01/31/samm2-release/).

 **Join our monthly calls**